Angela loves history and feels it is essential to our future to know the past—or else we're destined to repeat it.

 From the time he was 22 until he was president at 65, Buchanan served many governmental positions, where he was well-liked for all 43 years.
-Ten of those years, beginning in 1820, he served as a Congressman under the Federalist party, and was reelected five times.
+Ten of those years, beginning in 1820, he served as a Congressman under the Federalist Party and was re-elected five times.
 Then Buchanan worked as Minister to Russia, and eventually served twelve years as a Senator.
-The Federalist Party dissolved and he realigned himself with the Democratic Party.
+The Federalist Party dissolved, and he realigned himself with the Democratic Party.

 Throughout the presidencies of Jackson, Polk, and Pierce, he worked as a top-level foreign diplomat.
 During Jackson's term, he was the U.S. ambassador to Russia.
 It was during Polk's term, where James resigned from the Senate, and he became Secretary of State.
 He was very successful in this position, and the nation's territory grew substantially.
 California was acquired, Texas was annexed, and what would become the Oregon Territory was secured after settling with Great Britain over a boundary dispute.

-During his predecessor Pierce's term, he was appointed the Minister to Great Britain.
+During his predecessor, Pierce's term, he was appointed the Minister to Great Britain.
 He drafted the Ostend Manifesto, which Pierce strongly encouraged, which allowed Cuba to be acquired from Spain.
 Many did not like Pierce's involvement in this, and it caused a lot of controversy between Northern and slave states.
 Many feared Cuba would become a slave state.
-Although that did not happen, Pierce became very disliked.
+Although that did not happen, Pierce became intensely disliked.
 Because Buchanan was overseas during much of his governmental experience, he was free from many of the domestic controversies, including slavery, so the Democratic Convention felt he was a better choice than Pierce.

 Although the Democratic Party strongly supported him, the Republican party nicknamed him "Ten-Cent Jimmy," because he had stated during his presidential campaign that ten cents were a fair daily wage for manual laborers.
 John Fremont, the first-ever Republican presidential candidate, strongly asserted that the government should ban slavery in all states, while Buchanan maintained that each individual state and territory should decide.
-He maintained this stance, because he felt that the constitution protected the right to own slaves, despite his strong views that slavery was morally objectionable.
+He kept this stance because he felt that the constitution protected the right to own slaves, despite his strong views that slavery was morally objectionable.